pronto/SSH-Ranking/README.md

 Toss in MySQL                      YES (but still reworking now DB works)

-Get RDNS and save RDNS history     NO
+Get RDNS and save RDNS history     Gets rdns, displays it. but not history

 GeoIP                              NO